-Each elementary academic year is divided into four (4) marking periods or quarters.
-Each middle and high school academic year is divided into two (2) marking periods or semesters.
+An academic year is divided into four (4) marking periods or quarters.
+The first two quarters make up the first semester and the remaining two quarters make up the second semester.
 For grades KG-5, report cards are issued and sent home every quarter.
-For grades 6-12, students have access to grades throughout the year through Moodle and Nextcampus.
+For grades 6-8, students have access to grades throughout the year through Moodle.
 Report cards are generated each semester, rather than by quarter.
 Teachers will conduct parent/teacher conferences twice a year.
 Please consult the school calendar for the exact dates of scheduled conferences, report cards, and progress reports where applicable.
 Pre-K teachers have two parent/teacher conferences each year in addition to two home visits per year.